jupyterlab/extension-examples/README.md

     }
 ```

-and add a command to the registry that executes the code `widget` that displays
+Finally we add a command to the registry that executes the code `widget` that
-the variable `widget` in which we are going to store the qgrid widget:
+displays the variable `widget` in which we are going to store the qgrid widget:

 ```
     let code = 'widget'